casper-network/docs/source/docs/casper/dapp-dev-guide/contract-dsl/advanced.md

 The build process is identical to the one used in the [Getting Started](../getting-started.md) section, but here we do not have the _build.rs_ script that was used before.
 The following steps will help you manually build the contract.

-First, we need to add the WASM target:
+First, we need to add the Wasm target:

 ```bash
 rustup target add wasm32-unknown-unknown
 ```

-Next, build the contract into a WASM binary:
+Next, build the contract into a Wasm binary:

 ```bash
 cargo build --release -p contract --target wasm32-unknown-unknown
 ```

-Then we can copy the WASM file into the `tests` folder and run the tests:
+Then we can copy the Wasm file into the `tests` folder and run the tests:

 ```bash
 cp target/wasm32-unknown-unknown/release/contract.wasm tests/wasm